 We have Language Line Services if an interpreter is needed and TTY Deaf service accessibility.

-The shelter is a safe, confidential, emergency space for women and their children fleeing violence.
+The shelter is a safe, confidential, emergency space for survivors and their children fleeing violence.

-We offer individualized safety planning based on our belief that women are the experts in their own lives.
-We support what women feel is right for them, whether they are in, leaving or have left an abusive relationship.
+We offer individualized safety planning based on our belief that survivors are the experts in their own lives.
+We support what survivors feel is right for them, whether they are in, leaving or have left an abusive relationship.